-Lake County Animal Control, , is dedicated to enforcing local ordinances and state laws that protect our pets and loved ones.
+Lake County Animal Control, contact at , is dedicated to enforcing local ordinances and state laws that protect our pets and loved ones.
 Animal control laws protect not only our pets, but us as well.

 Although most Floridians have learned to live with alligators, the potential for conflict exists.
 It is rare that an alligator attacks a human but a few precautions should be observed.

 Don’t feed or harass alligators.
 Not only is this act illegal, but over a period of time, the alligator will lose its fear of humans and become dependant on us as their food source.

 Never approach an alligator closely.
 They are quite agile on land.